Dae-Y/Dae-Y/README.md

 ## 💫 About Me:
 👋 Hi there!
 I’m Dae, a 3rd-year Computer Science student. <br>
-🌱 I’m really passionate about Artificial Intelligence and all other aspects of computing. <br>
+🌱 I’m really passionate about AI and all other aspects of computing. <br>

 ## 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/daehwan-y) <br>